chrisbudnik/bigquery-ml-model-registry/readme.md

 # Add model to the registry table
 registry.add_model(model)
 ```

 By following these steps, you can effectively manage your BigQuery ML models using the `bqml_registry` Python module.
 Feel free to explore these functionalities to improve your machine learning workflow.

-# :books: BigQuery ML Model Registry

-## :page_facing_up: Description

-The `bigquery-ml-model-registry` project leverages Google's BigQuery API in Python to create a robust and versatile machine learning model registry.
-Our model registry aims to make model management straightforward and systematic by including comprehensive information for each registered model.

-## :star2: Features

-### `ModelData` Class

-- **Fetching Model Metadata**: Retrieves all essential metadata associated with a BigQuery ML model, such as hyperparameters, feature names, and their importances.
-- **Evaluation Metrics**: Fetches various metrics like accuracy, precision, recall, etc., which help in the evaluation and comparison of different models.

-### `ModelRegistry` Class

-- **Registry Creation**: Provides methods for creating a new registry table within BigQuery to store model information.
-- **Automated Model Addition**: Includes functionalities to automatically add new models to the registry table with all their associated metadata and evaluation metrics.

-### `RegistryTemplate` Class

-- **Flexible Schema Definition**: Allows users to define the schema of the registry table based on their specific needs.
-- **Three Recommended Options for Schema**:
-    1. **Include All Columns**: A robust option that includes all possible columns for maximum information.
-    2. **Include Feature Importance**: Tailored for scenarios where tree-based models are used, storing only feature importance data.
-    3. **Focus on Tuning**: Ideal for hyperparameter tuning scenarios, includes general stats and tuning-specific information like trial performance.

-## :file_folder: Repo Structure

-- `bqml_registry/` - This is the main code base for the BQML Model Registry module.
-It contains all the necessary classes and functionalities.
-- `example.py` - An example script that demonstrates how to use the various functionalities provided by the BQML Model Registry module.
-- `sql-for-registry.md` - A markdown file that provides example SQL queries for handling special use-cases like pivoting hyperparameters or managing array records in the registry table.

-# :gear: Prerequisites

-Before diving into the functionalities, make sure you have:

-- Google Cloud SDK and BigQuery Python SDK installed
-- An active Google Cloud project with billing enabled
-- A BigQuery dataset with saved BigQuery ML model

-## :hammer_and_wrench: Setup

-< All your Setup Details >

-## :bar_chart: ModelData Instance Creation

-< All your Details about ModelData Instance Creation >

-## :arrow_down: Fetching Feature Importance

-< All your Details about Fetching Feature Importance >

-## :twisted_rightwards_arrows: Fetching Hyperparameters

-< All your Details about Fetching Hyperparameters >

-## :pencil2: Generating Model SQL

-< All your Details about Generating Model SQL >

-## :clipboard: Initializing Model Registry Table

-< All your Details about Initializing Model Registry Table >

-## :heavy_check_mark: Registering a Model to the Model Registry

-< All your Details about Registering a Model to the Model Registry >

-By following these steps, you can effectively manage your BigQuery ML models using the `bqml_registry` Python module.
-Feel free to explore these functionalities to improve your machine learning workflow.